-- (i) Part-time employees shall receive a minimum payment of three hours for each start, with the exception that where a part time employee works a shift attached to a sleepover the minimum start will be 2 hours. - (ii) Casual employees shall receive a minimum payment of 2 hours for each start.
+- (i) Part-time employees shall receive a minimum payment of three hours for each start except in the following circumstances: - (A) where an employee works a shift attached to a sleepover the minimum start will be 2 hours; or - (B) by written agreement between the employer and an employee the minimum start may be reduced to no less than 2 hours, in order to accommodate the special service needs of residents.
+The agreement must be genuine and will not be unreasonably withheld. - (ii) Casual employees shall receive a minimum payment of 2 hours for each start.